-- Updates to Safety and Health Plans, Safety Statement and other relevant documents will have to be communicated to all staff members - ► The revised site Construction Stage Health and Safety Plan must be communicated to all Site Management - All site personnel must complete the 'CIF Online C-19 Induction'. - All persons returning to site must complete a COVID-19 Questionnaire / self declaration.
-It is recommended that this be completed and submitted by each main contractor / contractor / developer at least 3 days in advance of persons returning to site if conditions change at any time, resulting in a re-appearance of symptoms workers should be advised not to come to work! - The questionnaire / self declaration (see template in Section 23) is designed to seek confirmation that the individual has no symtoms of COVID-19 and is not waiting a COVID-19 diagnosis.
+- Safety and Health Plans, Safety Statement and other relevant documents will have to be communicated to all staff members - Construction Stage Health and Safety Plan must be communicated to all Site Management - All site personnel and visitors must complete the 'CIF Online C-19 Induction' (or ESB equivalent programme). - All persons returning to site must complete a COVID-19 Questionnaire / self declaration.
+It is recommended that this be completed and submitted by each main contractor / contractor / developer at least 24 hours in advance of persons returning to site - if conditions change at any time, resulting in a re-appearance of symptoms - workers should be advised not to come to work ! - The questionnaire / self declaration is designed to seek confirmation that the individual has no symtoms of COVID-19 and is not waiting a COVID-19 diagnosis. - Persons returning to work must ensure that they follow the HSE guidance which can be found here - https://www2.hse.ie/conditions/coronavirus/ returning-to-work-safely.html